microscope-cockpit/cockpit/doc/config.rst

 options are available:

 ``--config-file COCKPIT-CONFIG-PATH``
-  File path for another cockpit config file.
+  File path for another Cockpit config file.
 This option can be specified multiple times.
 Options defined in later files override options in previous ones.